bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 cross-axis

 5. Explain why git is valuable to a team of developers.

+People can work on the same file simultaneously on seperate branches.
+Easy to revert code back to prior saves in case of mistakes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.